Frequently Asked Questions

 Is telemedicine secure and private?

-I use doxy.me and Athena Health.
+I use doxy.me, zoom for healthcare and Athena Health.
 Both are fully HIPAA-compliant.
 To ensure your privacy, video recording of sessions is not permitted.

 Can I have a regularly-scheduled therapy appointment?